davidhaselb/Circles/README.md

 # Circles

-> Requirements: MacOS or Mac OS X 10.10 Yosemite or later
+> Requirements: MacOS or Mac OS X 14.0 Sonoma or later

 Circles aims to support people working in and with groups, in schools, companies and other institutions, who want to give feedback based on their in-class observations.